 Effective Social Intranets Can Simplify Processes

 Small business is often hesitant to implement new technology.
-However, an effective social intranet simplifies processes.
-Think about this quote from Forbes, “The best social intranet is not the one providing the most social features, but the one which ties the most business processes and data to employee’s social behavior.”
+However, effective group intranets simplify business workflows.
+Think about this quote from Forbes, “The best social intranet software is not the one providing the most social features, but the one which ties the most business processes and data to employees’ social behavior.”
 Don’t think of an intranet as providing a platform for your employees to interact socially.
 It provides a platform that streamlines your workflow.
-Instead of having multiple platforms for communication, file sharing and HR documentation, an intranet simplifies all these processes into one network with one login.
+Instead of having multiple communication platforms, file sharing, and HR documentation, an intranet simplifies all these processes into one network with one login.
 Wherever employees are, they know exactly where to go to find the answers they need.

 Remember, being social involves people, your biggest asset.

-We live in a socially connected world.
-Now, more than ever, workplaces are catching on to this trend and, acting accordingly, implementing social intranets rapidly.
+We live in a socially-connected world.
+Now, more than ever, workplaces acknowledge this trend and, acting accordingly, implementing social intranets rapidly.

-Most workplaces rely on their younger staff, their millennials, to be the catalyst for engagement with workplace social platforms.
-The benefits are clear; increased staff engagement, internal communication and collaboration are just around the corner, but many businesses fall short, failing to ever get intranet properly off the ground in their organizations.
-Why?
-Because contrary to popular belief, it doesn’t come naturally to millennials to champion social platforms at work.
-There’s a disconnect, the elephant in the room that no one is talking about and we need to address it now if we’re going to break the cycle of failed intranet launches.
+Most workplaces rely on their younger staff to be the catalyst for engagement with workplace social platforms.
+The benefits are clear: increased staff engagement, internal communication, and collaboration are just around the corner, but some businesses fall short, failing to ever get their intranet properly off the ground in their organizations.

-Millennials are a unique generation.
-For the first time in the history of our planet, a generation has grown up living and breathing social media.
-Many millennials know nothing else, it’s perfectly normal for their relationships to be more online than in person, for concerts to be seen through a lens rather than through the eyes and for an evening to be spent scrolling instead of chatting.
-Social media has become deeply integrated into our lives, to the point where it’s an extension of everyday existence, and for none more so than millennials.
+For the first time in history, a generation has grown up living and breathing social media.
+Many millennials agree it’s perfectly normal for their relationships to be equally online as in person, for concerts to be seen through a lens rather than through their own eyes, and to spend an evening scrolling instead of chatting.
+Social media has become deeply integrated into young people’s lives, to the point where it’s an extension of everyday existence.
+And none more so than millennials.

 It’s a natural choice then that millennials should be the ones who champion social intranet engagement in the workplace and help older, less digitally-inclined generations engage.
 This may seem true, but there’s one major issue, it’s not what millennials want.